Nigina Amonkulova

-Nigina Amonkulova (Нигина Амонқулова; born 30 January 1986) is a Tajik folk singer, who performs in traditional dress.
+Nigina Amonkulova (Нигина Амонқулова; born 1986) is a Tajik folk singer, who performs in traditional dress.
 Tajik state television is nicknamed "Nigina TV" due to her frequent appearances.
-She sings traditional Persian songs from Iran and Afghanistan as well.
+She sings traditional Farsi songs from Iran and Afghanistan as well.

-Biography
+Early life

-Amonkulova was born on 30 January 1986 in Panjakent, Leninabad.
-Nigina has four brothers: Khursed, a businessman; Khusrav, a singer; Khayyam, a wood-carver; Hamidjon.
-She graduated from № 1 Panjakent High School and went on to study for the three years at the Medical College in Pankakent.
+Amonkulova was born in 1986 in Panjakent, Leninabad.
+She graduated from № 1 Panjakent High School and went on to study for three years at the Medical College in Pankakent.
 During her time at school and university she won several singing competitions.

 Career

-Amonqulova's music became popular in 2008 with the success of the song “Ranjida nigoram omad”.
+Amonqulova's music became popular in 2008 with the success of the song "Ranjida nigoram omad".
 Her music is described as "pop-folk" and she often performs in brightly coloured national costumes.
 Collaborators include Sirojiddin Fozilov, Saidkul Bilolov, Sharif Bedakov, Farhod Zikir and Adiba Aziz.
-In 2020, she filmed the video for her single 'Dario' in the Darvaz Nature Reserve.
+In 2020, she filmed the video for her single "Dario" in the Darvaz Nature Reserve.
 Tajik television is sometimes called "Nigina TV" due to her frequent appearances on it.

+Personal life

+Amonqulova has four brothers: Khursed, a businessman; Khusrav, a singer; Khayyam, a wood-carver; and Hamidjon.
+She married her cousin Firuz in 2007.